AngryMaciek/angry-runner/README.md

 ```

 By default the container starts as root, though one may swiftly change
-to the developer shell with: `gosu angryuser bash`.
+to the developer shell with: `gosu angryuser zsh`.
 Watch out!
 Depending on the container set up tool
 it may turn out that the cloned repository does not have write permission set for _others_ (as root is the owner).
 In such case one needs to run `chmod 777 -R .` before switching users.